 02 Aug 2017 St Pio Relay for Pro-Life!

 The pilgrimage began with a scenic 2-hour drive from Rome to St. Pio’s birthplace, Pietrelcina.
 There we were greeted by Luciano Lamonarca, president of the Saint Pio Foundation and our host for the pilgrimage.
 We enjoyed an authentic Italian lunch, one of the many extraordinary meals experienced during the 4 days we were hosted by the foundation.
 Luciano, who is also an accomplished tenor, ended the meal by serenading the group of LIFE Runners.
 This gave us renewed energy to spend the rest of the day following in the footsteps of St. Pio and visiting notable places such as his childhood home, family farm at Piana Romana, the area where he received the first sign of Jesus Christ’s passion, and the Padre Pio museum.
-The 5XL LIFE Runners jersey fit nicely on a St. Pio statue, as we were unable to get it on the Rocky statue at the Philadelphia Marathon last year, apparently it was meant for a different “Italian Stallion.”
+The 5XL LIFE Runners jersey fit nicely on a St. Pio statue, as we were unable to get it on the Rocky statue at the 2016 Philadelphia Marathon, apparently it was meant for a different “Italian Stallion.”

 The 82-mile relay from Pietrelcina to St. Pio’s ministry home of San Giovanni Rotondo, began with a team huddle and cheer, a blessing from a Capuchin priest from the Church of the Holy Family in downtown Pietrelcina, well wishes from the mayor and a police escort for the first leg out of town.
 Walkers and runners took turns covering 5K legs of the relay through the Italian villages and hills wearing our “REMEMBER The Unborn – Jer 1:5” jerseys and praying for the intentions of LIFE Runners all over the world.
 After a hot and tiring, but gratifying day covering approximately 50 miles of the relay, the last leg of the day ended in Foggia late afternoon.
 That evening we celebrated Mass at our hotel with Fr.
 Joe Coffey, our LIFE Runner priest whom we were blessed to have with us on this pilgrimage, thanks to the generosity of an anonymous donor.
 Our day ended with another incredible meal as we shared our stories and experiences of the day with one another.